APT tests intelligent solutions for traffic congestion

 Traffic is just like water – it accumulates if blocked.
 Drivers always want to take the fastest route from A to B, but if everyone chooses the same route at the same time, they will all come to a standstill.
 This is why we use the latest technology such as intelligent traffic lights and intelligent apps to spread traffic around Amsterdam’s road network.
 We speed up traffic here, slow it down there and divert it elsewhere.
 As a whole, the traffic then flows better and ultimately everyone is better off.
 Even if it means occasionally having to wait a little longer.

-In 2016 and 2017, APT carried out tests on integrating innovative systems.
-The tests were on: APT West (the A10-West Amsterdam ring road and the S105-S107 approach roads); APT South East (the area around the Amsterdam ArenA); and APT North (in Zaanstad and Amsterdam North).
-Before 2016, APT tested innovative roadside systems and in-car systems separately.
-More information about these tests is on: The projects.
+In 2016 and 2017, APT carried out several experimental projects on integrating innovative systems in traffic control.
+The tests were performed on different locations: APT West (on the A10-West Amsterdam ring road and the S105-S107 approach roads), APT South East (at the area around the Amsterdam ArenA) and APT North (in Zaanstad and Amsterdam North).
+Prior to 2016, APT already tested innovative roadside systems and in-car systems separately.
+Read about the results of these tests.

-APT is a joint initiative of the Ministry of Infrastructure and Water Management, Rijkswaterstaat (the executive arm of the Dutch Ministry of Infrastructure and the Environment), the Municipality of Amsterdam, the Province of North Holland, the Amsterdam Transport Authority, NDW, industry and the Technical University of Delft.
+APT is a joint initiative of the Ministry of Infrastructure and Water Management, Rijkswaterstaat (the executive arm of the Dutch Ministry of Infrastructure and the Environment), the Municipality of Amsterdam, the Province of Noord-Holland, the Amsterdam Transport Authority and NDW.
+APT works closely together with the industry and the Technical University of Delft.

 Amsterdam Practical Trial is a complex project whose success depends on state-of-the-art knowledge, skills and insights.
 Collaboration is key.
 Not only have the road managers involved joined forces, but innovative actors in the private sector and academia are cooperating intensively too.
 If cars and traffic management instruments communicate with each other, this will have implications for the entire chain, from the traffic management systems to the software in the car that processes the information.
 Every step must be right, every link in the chain needs to work.